BIO: Biology

 Application of contemporary phylogenetic theory to explain the genesis of plant biodiversity.
 Origins of critical plant adaptations are explored with regard to time of origin, environmental conditions and ancestry.

-Pre / Co requisites: BIO 478 requires prerequisites of BIO 111 or BIO 215 and 12 credits of BIO major courses or permission of instructor.
+BIO 478 Prerequisite: BIO 111 or BIO 215; and 12 credits of BIO major courses, all with minimum grades of D-; or permission of instructor.

 Distance education offering may be available.